Fernap/UberASMTool/assets/readme.txt

 Pixi and GPS that should offer more flexibility.

 ---------------------------------------------------------------------
--                         Other code files                          -
+-                         Other Code Files                          -
 ---------------------------------------------------------------------

 The macro library file (given by macrolib: in the list file) contains